-- 1. Type 1 errors describe the probability of rejecting a correct model, due to bad luck. - 2.
-Type 2 errors describe the probability of not rejecting a model that is false.
+- Type 1 errors, which describe the probability of rejecting a correct model, due to bad luck - Type 2 errors, which describe the probability of not rejecting a model that is false

 Ideally, one would want to structure a test that has low type 1 and type 2 error rates.
 In practice, one has to trade off one type of error against another.
-Most statistical tests fix the type 1 error rate at, say, 5%, and structure the test so as to minimize the type 2 error rate, or to maximize its power.
+Most statistical tests fix the type 1 error rate, say at 5%, and structure the test so as to minimize the type 2 error rate, or to maximize its power.
 The power of a test is also one minus the type 2 error rate.

 Define x as the number of exceptions, n as the total number of observations, and p as the confidence level.
 The random variable x then has a binomial distribution.
-Armed with this information, we can find the cutoff point for a type 1 error rate.
+Armed with this information, we can find the cutoff point for a type 1 error rate, as seen in Chapter 2 and in Chapter 10.

-31.4.3 The Penalty Zones
+30.4.3 The Penalty Zones

-The Basel Committee has decided that up to 4 exceptions are acceptable, which defines a "green" light zone.
-If the number of exceptions is 5 or more, the bank falls into a "yellow" or "red" zone and incurs a progressive penalty where the multiplicative factor, k, is increased from 3 to 4.
-The "plus factor" is described in Table 31.1.
+The Basel Committee has decided that up to four exceptions is acceptable, which defines a "green" light zone.
+If the number of exceptions is five or more, the bank falls into a "yellow" or "red" zone and incurs a progressive penalty where the multiplicative factor, k, is increased from 3 to 4.
+The "plus factor" is described in Table 30.1.

 An incursion into the red zone generates an automatic, nondiscretionary penalty.
-This is because it would be extremely unlikely to observe (10 or more) exceptions if the model was indeed correct.
+This is because it would be extremely unlikely to observe 10 or more exceptions if the model was indeed correct.